mirko-pace/articles/evcs_acsm_experiments.md

 Our goal is to determine whether the intervention lifted the **share of off-peak kWh** for the treated locations, relative to what would have happened without the change.
 Formally, we treat the **Average Treatment Effect on the Treated (ATT)** as our target: the daily ATT is the treated unit’s outcome minus its synthetic counterfactual, and the **average post-treatment ATT** is the mean of those daily effects after go-live.
 The null hypothesis asserts no improvement—on average, the post-treatment effect is zero.
 When we expect an increase, we phrase this as a one-sided test: under **H₀**, the average ATT is less than or equal to zero; under **H₁**, it is strictly positive.

 ### 6.2 Per-location inference (ASCM built-ins)
-For each treated station we rely on ASCM’s **conformal inference**, which is designed for time-series outcomes and provides a valid test of the **average post-treatment effect** along with **pointwise confidence intervals** for the daily effects.
+For each treated location we rely on ASCM’s **conformal inference**, which is designed for time-series outcomes and provides a valid test of the **average post-treatment effect** along with **pointwise confidence intervals** for the daily effects.
 In practice, we fit the model and then call `summary()` with conformal inference enabled and a one-sided statistic that matches our directional hypothesis:

 ```r
 # Conformal inference (per fitted asyn object)